aasmah/group-project/readme.md

 # Class Roster Project
-Contributed to by Ben Thompson
+Contributed to by Ben Thompson, Jen Herdzina
 Wednesday

 Contributed to by Jane Doe, Code Ninja